-The heating, ventilation and air conditioning industry, or HVAC, is one of the largest industries in the U.S. The industry is driven by construction demand, as well as maintenance needs.
-After all, practically all indoor spaces require heating, ventilation and air conditioning.
+The heating, ventilation, and air conditioning industry, or HVAC, is one of the largest industries in the U.S. The industry is driven by construction demand, as well as maintenance needs.
+After all, practically all indoor spaces require heating, ventilation, and air conditioning.
 This is where MERV 13 comes into play.

 The Importance of The Right Filter

 First and foremost, it’s important to understand why having the right filter for your indoor space matters.
 Most of us rely on our HVAC systems without even a second thought.
 It’s crucial to remember just how much really can be in the air we’re breathing in at any given time; and thus, how exactly air filters help.
-The right filter will eliminate indoor pollutants, such as: bacteria, viruses, smoke, mold spores, dust, pollen and other harmful aerosols and air particles.
+The thing is, right filter will eliminate indoor pollutants.
+This includes bacteria, viruses, smoke, mold spores, dust, pollen and other harmful aerosols and air particles.

 Why is it important to eliminate these pollutants?
 Air pollutants impact your health, meaning that with less harmful particles in the air, you’ll be able to breathe easier.
 This is perhaps especially true for asthma and allergy sufferers and those with health concerns.
 Filters can also capture and remove potentially poisonous pollutants, eliminating the risk of serious health problems.
 The bottom line: filtration can provide noticeably cleaner indoor air.

 MERV stands for minimum efficiency reporting value.
 It’s a rating system that helps measure the effectiveness of air filters.
 This judgement is based on how well a filter captures dust and other various particles.
 It’s also an easy and helpful way to choose the best filter for your home or indoor space.
 For those interested in a full MERV explanation, we also have a MERV rating guide that provides an in-depth MERV breakdown.